 ISO Tariff section 30.6.3

 The Net Benefits Test will establish a Market Clearing Price for PDRs and RDRRs.
-PDR or RDRR bids for energy will be required to be at or above the Market Clearing Price in the CAISO market, or they will be rejected.
+PDR or RDRR bids for energy will be required to be at or above the Market Clearing Price in the CAISO market.

 The CAISO will post on the CAISO website the Net benefits Test’s Market Clearing Prices that in effect in the previous 12 months, and any update to the supply curve analysis.
+The monthly future gas prices are used in the calculation of Demand Response NBT threshold prices, please see Appendix C of BPM for Market Instruments.

 The process for determining the Market Clearing Price is set forth in Section 30.6.3.1 of the CAISO tariff.